Kawamori-dev/project-Sekai-Kernel/README.md

 Not far ago I started working on MMO RPG video game called "Dark Swordland Online".
 It's giant project and it can be downloaded in it's branch if already released as demo. <br>

 The **"Project: Sekai Kernel"** is an engine of "Dark Swordland Online".
-At some point I noticed that game engine became somehow looks like it's an Operating system inside another operating system.
+At some point I noticed that game engine became somehow looks like it's an Operating system inside another Operating System. <br>

+#### Some interesting solutions:
+- Every piece of world can be changed without game server process restart. <br>
+I called it HRT aka "Hot Reload-able Threads".
+"Kernel" component reacts on changing in source files and re-compiles them automatically.

 <img src="https://i.ibb.co/gMJyMdvB/picture-0.png" alt="drawing" width="80%" height="auto"/>